 Eco/Mushroom Tour of the Khumbu Region in the Himalayas

-Join IMT on June 18 – July 4, 2021 during peak mushroom season to explore the grandeur of the Khumbu region and Sagarmatha National Park in Nepal on a unique mycofloral and ecological trek to Everest Base Camp.
-We are now taking a limited number of reservations for this custom designed citizen/scientist Eco/Mushroom exploration into this Himalayan landscape.
-The Khumbu is home to rugged forested terrain, deep river-carved gorges and multiple climate zones which support dozens of rare and interesting mushrooms, plants and medicinal herbs.
-Shiva Devkota, Ph.D, Nepal’s foremost mycologist and conservation biologist, will provide IMT with his experienced insight and guiding into the mycology and biodiversity of the region.
+Join IMT on July 11-27, 2022 during peak mushroom season to explore the grandeur of the Khumbu region and Sagarmatha National Park in Nepal on a unique mycofloral and ecological trek to Everest Base Camp.
+Due to popular demand, IMT is now taking a limited number of additional reservations for a second Mushroom/Eco exploration of one of the world’s most spectacular mountainous landscapes.
+The Khumbu region in Nepal is home to rugged forested terrain, deep river-carved gorges and multiple climate zones which support dozens of rare and interesting mushrooms, plants and medicinal herbs.
+Shiva Devkota, Ph.D, Nepal’s foremost mycologist and conservation biologist, will provide IMT with his decades long experience into the mycology and biodiversity of the region.

 The Khumbu is situated in the heart of the Himalayan Mountain arc which runs for over 2,414 kilometers through the center of the Eurasian continent.
 Our trek passes through localized microclimates which display an abundant fungal and floral diversity.
-Beginning in the forested temperate region surrounding Lukla, we trek through forests of Birch, Juniper, Blue and Himalayan Pine, Bamboo and Rhododendron.
-As we steadily gain elevation, we pass through sub-alpine and alpine ecosystems culminating above tree-line at Everest Base Camp.
+Beginning in the forested temperate region surrounding the village of Salleri in the Solukhumbu, we trek through forests of Birch, Juniper, Blue and Himalayan Pine, Bamboo and Rhododendron.
+As we steadily gain elevation, we pass through sub-alpine and alpine ecosystems culminating above treeline at Everest Base Camp.
 On most days of the trek, we will have an opportunity to foray for fungi and lichen guided by Dr. Devkota.
 This region is also home to rare and endangered mammals such as Musk Deer, Himalayan Bear, Tibetan Wolf, Snow Leopard and over 118 bird species.
 Our trek will include a visit to the Buddhist monastery at Tenboche, a World Heritage Site.